Martin William Currie: Life

 In a 2018 interview with CBC News, in looking back over his fifty years as a priest, Currie said that the vow of celibacy required of Catholic priests has been difficult, and that he would have made a good father and husband.
-In comparison to the families of his siblings, Curries recalled that as a young priest, "I would say Mass at Bridgewater...on a Christmas evening...[People] would be saying 'Merry Christmas' and wave to me.
-They would go home with their family and I would go home and sit by the tree myself.
+In comparison to the families of his siblings, Curries recalled that as a young priest in Lunenburg, "I would say Mass at Bridgewater...on a Christmas evening...[People] would be saying 'Merry Christmas' and wave to me.
+They would go home with their family and I would go home and sit by the tree by myself.
 The loneliness of the life was sometimes troubling."
 Upon his anticipated retirement, Currie plans to return to Nova Scotia to be closer to family.

 The motto in Archbishop Currie's Coat of Arms is "Dominus fortitudo sperantium" - "... those who hope in the Lord will have their strength renewed ...".
 (Isaiah 40:31).